To: MIPA Student Media Advisers

 - Nearly all problems we ran across in last year’s contest were because entry instructions were not followed.

 - Carefully check over any entries uploaded into the contest system by students.
-See the contest how-to guide for information on how to view all of your entries.
+See the contest how-to guide for information on how to view and edit entries.

-- While it’s not required, we strongly recommend that you submit original photos AND the final designed pages for photography categories.
+- We strongly recommend that you submit original photos AND the final designed pages for photography categories.
 It helps judges more accurately determine the quality of an image.

-- If an entry is one of several similar items on a spread, make sure it is very clear which item should be judged!
-Last year, judges had a hard time with many entries figuring out which headlines, captions, photos and stories should be judged.
+- If an entry is one of several similar items on a page, make sure it is very clear which item should be judged!

 Find these materials at mipamsu.org